-We’re going to take a look at some possible sources for water and how much you actually need to enjoy a cool summer in the pool while making sure everything is maintained properly.
+We’ll also consider how much you need to fill your new pool in order to enjoy a cool summer while making sure everything is maintained properly.

 There are a few different ways to get water for your pool, including:

 This is the most obvious and convenient option.
 Just hook up a hose to your outdoor water spigot, place the other end in the pool, and wait.